software-patterns/workshop/patterns/logic-dependency-boundary.md

 - In his talk ["Boundaries"](https://www.youtube.com/watch?v=yTkzNHF6rMs),
   Gary Bernhardt describes how he separated logic from dependencies in his Twitter client `toot`.
+- In [Verse](https://benchristel.github.io/verse), the [sagas](https://github.com/benchristel/verse/blob/master/src/ui/sagas/index.js) form the main logic-dependency boundary.
+  All interaction between the "dependency" code (the keyboard, time, and storage modules) and the "logic" code (the running Process, the test framework, and the view) is mediated by the sagas.

 ---